arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 ## AWS S3 CSV Exporter Result

 Once the CloudFormation stack is successfully deployed, the AWS S3 CSV Exporter will function based on the configured execution schedule.
-Based on the configuration, the [**Lambda function**](#lambda) is triggered every hour, retrieving data from relevant Arduino Cloud Thing tagged with the appropriate metadata key.
+Based on the configuration, the [**Lambda function**](#lambda) is triggered every hour, retrieving data from relevant Arduino Cloud Things tagged with the appropriate metadata key.

 ![Arduino Cloud Thing Metadata Key](assets/arduino_cloud_thing_metadata.png)